Smriti-Prajapati/ParcelGo-Last_Mile_Delivery/README.md

 ## Database Schema

-ParcelGo uses PostgreSQL with Flyway for database migrations.
+ParcelGo uses PostgreSQL, with Flyway handling database migrations.

-The main entities include:
+The database covers the main parts of the application:

 * Users and roles
 * Customers